davidhubbard/tiva-ussh/i2clib/README.md

 `project.ld` <-- Find this file.

-This file is used by `ld` to assemble the `example-main.bin` file when you type `make`.
+It is used by `ld` to assemble `example-main.bin` when you type `make`.
 It is the formal definition of how to assemble the flash image for a Connected Launchpad, so get it from the zip file available on TI.com.
-At last check it is under `examples/project/project.ld`.
-Copy it into the current directory where this README lives.
+I found it under `examples/project/project.ld`.
+Copy `project.ld` into the current directory where this README lives.

 Then run `make`.
 You should see: